ChampyTech/useful-websites/README.md

 ### Website Report Tools

-<p><span class="tag">What's this?</span> These tools help you report suspicious, malicious, or phishing
+> [!NOTE]
-    websites to major security vendors and organizations.
+> These tools help you report suspicious, malicious, or phishing websites to major security vendors and organizations.
 If you encounter a dangerous website, reporting it to these services helps protect other users by adding the site to security databases and blocklists.
-Most of these tools also allow you to check a website's current security status and reputation before visiting it.</p>
+Most of these tools also allow you to check a website's current security status and reputation before visiting it.

 <!-- Tutorial: https://youtu.be/0fIUiv9-UFk -->
 - **<a href="https://phish.report">Phish Report</a>**: Centralized platform for reporting phishing websites and